hpcleuven/VscDocumentation/source/data/cyberduck_access_irods.rst

 .. image:: cyberduck/cduck5.png

-- After you double click on the profile it launched Cyberduck and auto populate relevant access data as you seen the screen above.
+- After you double click on the profile it will launch Cyberduck and auto populate relevant access data as you see on the screen above.

-- Enter your username and password that you obtained earlier.
+- Enter your username and the password you obtained earlier.
 If your password is expired you should get a new one at: https://vsc-passwd.icts.kuleuven.be following the same procedure you may have done here_ before.

 **Note:** You can use Cyberduck for other remote connections to do a file transfer etc. Just save your connection as bookmark.